 - Saint Amboise Church

 - Cirque d’hiver (Circus and other events)

-- Marché d’Aligre One of the best and most affordable outdoor food markets in the city. (outdoor market)
+- Marché d’Aligre One of the best and most affordable outdoor food markets in the city.

 - Boulevard Beaumarché (at least a dozen photo-related shops on this street which connects the Place de la République and the Place de la Bastille)

 The Twelfth arrondissement, on the outer ring of Paris neighborhoods, is more residential than most of the central arrondissements.
-The Promenade Plantée was perhaps the earliest urban reconversion of an elevator train line into a park.
+The Promenade Plantée was perhaps the earliest urban reconversion of an elevated train line into a park.
 One can have an extended walk from the Promenade out to the beautiful Bois de Vincennes.
 Other highlights of the twelfth include the beautiful Gare de Lyon and the Opera Bastille.
 Old wine warehouses at the Cour St. Emillion have been renovated into trendy bars, restaurants and shops. the Bercy Palais Omnisport nearby brings in major crowds for concerts and sporting events

 - Opéra Bastille